ScratchBox-SE/scratch-gui/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+Modified version of [MistWarp](https://github.com/MistWarp) for use with ScratchBox.

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.
+See https://docs.warp.mistium.org/development/getting-started to setup the complete MistWarp environment.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.